Theodore Draper: Political career

 The article was delivered just before the deadline and must have gone in without much editorial deliberation.
 With everyone stunned by the French debacle, and no party line on it immediately established, my article had squeaked through.
 I was asked to write another article on the same subject for the following issue and attempted to say the same thing in even stronger form.
 But this time the party line caught up with me as a result of word from Moscow.
 The Soviet press let it be known that nothing had changed, there were no new problems or new conditions, no "new moment in Europe."...
 My second article was never published.
 It was the first time that any article of mine had been rejected.
 I was suddenly faced with the kind of personal political crisis that so many had confronted before and were to confront afterwards.

 Draper refused to write any more articles for the New Masses after that date, limiting himself to a few book reviews so as to avoid a total severing of connections with the Communist movement.
-He also spent a six-month stint as correspondent for the Soviet news agency TASS, before joining the staff of a short-lived French language weekly newspaper based in New York City.
+He also spent a six-month stint as correspondent for the Soviet news agency TASS, before joining the staff of a short-lived French-language weekly newspaper based in New York City.
 Despite being invited back into the fold after the June 1941 Nazi invasion of the Soviet Union validated his earlier prognostications, Draper felt this impossible and instead worked at a series of temporary jobs to make ends meet.

-In 1943, Draper was inducted into the U.S. Army and was thereby "saved from thinking any more about American Communism, at least for the next three years."
-Draper was put to work in the Historical Section of the 84th Infantry Division, ultimately writing the Division's official history of its activities during the Battle of the Ardennes in World War II.
+In 1943, Draper was drafted into the U.S. Army and was thereby "saved from thinking any more about American Communism, at least for the next three years."
+He was put to work in the Historical Section of the 84th Infantry Division, rising to the rank of technician fifth grade and ultimately writing the Division's official history of its activities during the Battle of the Ardennes in World War II.
 During his time with the 84th Infantry Division he met with Henry Kissinger and Fritz Kraemer, and stayed in friendly contact with the latter.
-In 1944 Draper also saw the publication at last of a book on French affairs, when mainstream publisher The Viking Press released a book by Draper called The Six Weeks' War.
+In 1945, he was one of 16 Army officers and enlisted men singled out as alleged Communists by the House Committee on Military Affairs.
+General "Wild Bill" Donovan came to their defense, citing their loyalty and effectiveness.
+In 1944 Draper also saw the publication at last of a book on French affairs, when mainstream publisher Viking Press released a book by Draper called The Six Weeks' War.
 Draper's transition from a political journalist to a historian had begun.